 * Be careful when dealing with newly opened online shops.

-* Be cautious if dealing with online shops that don’t show their business address and telephone number.
+* Be very cautious if dealing with online shops that don’t show their business address and telephone number.